wrbyepct/malia-v1/README.md

 ### 🗣️ **Natural Voice Interaction:**
 Interact with MALIA through voice or text, and she will reply with her true natural voice and typed messages, making the conversation more engaging and friend-like.
 This is achieved by using ElevenLabs' voice API.
-The model ID I use is E2Cf5sotGBcJZ0X8nWeQ, with stability of 0.23 and similarity of 0.9
+The model ID I use is E2Cf5sotGBcJZ0X8nWeQ, with stability set to 0.23 and similarity 0.9

 ### 🎥 **Automatic Youtube Scraping, Summary, and Tweet-Sending Pipeline:**
 MALIA can summarize specified podcasts from Andrew Huberman, scrape subtitles, convert them to digestible tweets, and send them directly to your Twitter!